codio/tutorial_yo_angular/.guides/sections.md

 ![panels ready](.guides/img/panels-created.png)

-To hide the section titles, click on the 'Hamburger' icon and use the next button at the top to move to the next step.
+To hide the section titles, click on the 'Hamburger' icon and use the next (>>) button at the bottom to move to the next step.
 ---
 title: MEET YEOMAN
 files: []